Best Rewards Card: The Starwood Preferred Guest Credit Card from American Express

 I have met people who have redeemed hundreds of thousands of Starpoints without making a single reservation for an award night.
 These are travelers who earn Starpoints only because they can transfer them to miles in frequent flier programs.
 Award travel aficionados like me have discovered that Starpoints can be redeemed for miles in the frequent flier programs of over 30 different airlines plus Amtrak Guest Rewards points.
 When you realize that most of those airlines allow you to use their miles to book award flights with at least a dozen different partner carriers, you start to understand how this one credit card is the gateway to a staggering array of award travel opportunities.
 I have redeemed Starpoints for miles with carriers that I have never flown, which I used for award flights on their partner airlines that I had yet to travel on.
 I can also use a few thousand Starpoints to top off my various frequent flier accounts when I don't quite have enough miles for the award I need.

-If this flexibility wasn’t enough, mileage transfers also offer superior value.
+If this flexibility wasn't enough, mileage transfers also offer superior value.
 Starpoints are usually redeemed for miles at a 1:1 ratio, but when you redeem 20,000 Starpoints at once, you get a 5,000 point bonus.
-So in most cases, these bonuses allow you to earn more miles per dollar spent by using your Starwood card than you could by using that airline’s own co-branded product.
+In most cases, these bonuses allow you to earn more miles per dollar spent by using your Starwood card than you could by using that airline's own co-branded product.
 In contrast, the Priority Club Rewards program run by the Intercontinental Hotels Group (the parent company of Holiday Inn and others), allows you to transfer points to a dozen different airlines, but requires you to redeem 10,000 points to earn 2,000 miles.
 (See also: Best Credit Cards for Transferring Points to Miles)

 The Downsides of the Starwood Card